Ottawa Senators (original): Decline (1927–1934)

-In the 1929–30 season, with cash still hemorrhaging, the team transferred two scheduled home games to Atlantic City (one each against the New York Rangers and New York Americans), two to Detroit, and one to Boston.
+In the 1929–30 season, with the Senators still hemorrhaging cash, the team transferred two scheduled home games to Atlantic City (one each against the New York Rangers and New York Americans), two to Detroit, and one to Boston.
 The Senators rallied, however, to make the playoffs for what would be the final time, finishing third in the Canadian Division.
 The Senators faced off against the New York Rangers in a two-game total-goals series.
 In the last NHL playoff game in Ottawa until 1996, the Senators tied the Rangers 1–1 on March 28, 1930, but lost game two in New York 5–1 to lose the series 6–2.
 The season also marked the debut of future star Syd Howe with the Senators while long-time star Frank Nighbor was sold to Toronto.

 By the 1930–31 season, the team was openly selling players to make ends meet.
 Star defenceman King Clancy was sold to Toronto for an unprecedented and two players on October 11, 1930.
-The team fell into last place for the first time since 1898.
+The team fell into last place for the first time since turning professional, and first time overall since 1898.
 In 1931, a potential deal arose with the owners of Chicago Stadium, including grain magnate James E. Norris, who wanted to move the team to Chicago.
 However, Chicago Black Hawks owner Frederic McLaughlin did not want another team in his territory and vetoed the deal.

 The Senators and the equally strapped Philadelphia Quakers asked the NHL for permission to suspend operations for the 1931–32 season in order to rebuild their fortunes.
 The league granted both requests on September 26, 1931.
 Ottawa received for the use of its players, and the NHL co-signed a Bank of Montreal loan of to the club.
 The Senators seriously considered moving to Toronto, as Conn Smythe desired a second tenant for the new Maple Leaf Gardens.
 However, they balked when Smythe wanted a $ annual guarantee, with a 40%/60% split of revenues.